victordelval/mern-skeleton/README.md

 Now, we will look at how we can check if this standalone backend is functioning as desired without implementing a frontend.

+We are using ARC extension from Google Chrome (Advanced Rest Client) to create a user, list users, signin, and get signed user.

 ---